-- QuadrigaCX provided death certificate supporting Gerald’s death published by a funeral home in Nova Scotia.
+- QuadrigaCX provided a death certificate supporting Gerald’s death published by a funeral home in Nova Scotia.
 The funeral home apparently verified on December 12th 2018.
-On February 5th, Coindesk obtain a death certificate from a government in India claiming ‘Gerald William Cottan’ (sic) died on December 9th 2018.
-The death certificate was issue December 13th.
+On February 5th, Coindesk obtained a death certificate from a government in India claiming ‘Gerald William Cottan’ (sic) died on December 9th 2018.
+The death certificate was issued December 13th.

 - QuadrigaCX applied for creditor protection with a court in Nova Scotia on January 31st 2019 and on February 5th 2019 it was granted, and the court has appointed Ernst & Young as an independent monitor.

 Problems with Quadriga’s Story

 - Customers have had problems with both fiat and crypto withdrawals throughout 2018 and 2019.
 The problems became particularly apparent in the latter half of 2018 onward.